JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 This is my recommended route to have everything ready to go:

-1. Install the latest version of miktex (https://www.miktex.org).
+1. Install the latest version of [MikTeX](https://www.miktex.org).
 Select install required packages on the fly (either "Yes" or "Ask me first")

-1.1 Run MiKTeX Console and "Check for updates" (otherwise you'll probably get an error when compiling LaTeX sources)
+1.1.
+Run `MiKTeX Console` and `Check for updates` (otherwise you'll probably get an error when compiling LaTeX sources)

-1.2 In MiKTeX Console, run Updates|Update now
+1.2.
+In `MiKTeX Console`, run `Updates|Update` now

-2. Install the latest version of TexStudio (https://www.texstudio.org/)
+2. Install the latest version of [TexStudio](https://www.texstudio.org/)

 3. Install a perl interpreter (if you plan to use acronyms, handled by `makeglossaries` in the template, which I fully recommend).
 I used Strawberry perl from https://strawberryperl.com/, but you can go to the perl site (https://www.perl.org/get.html) and check other alternatives.